 You can manually add tracking code from other Google Analytics accounts to non-CMS (e.g. cPanel) web pages.
 See note below in the 'Using other Google Analytics accounts on University CMS pages' section.

-If you have any trouble accessing the University Google Analytics account once you have gone through the set-up process, CMS and cPanel users can email CMS Support with details using email@example.com.
+If you have any trouble accessing the University Google Analytics account once you have gone through the set-up process, email email@example.com with details of the problem.
 We can arrange access to the University Analytics reports but cannot provide detailed technical support or guidance on the use of the service.

 Google Analytics gives you access to large amounts of data relating to how pages on your website are used.
 However, you will need to analyse this data before you can use it to help improve your web pages.